BigPolarBear1/factorization/README.md

 YOU FUCKING LOSERS GOT DESTROYED BY A "DUDE IN A DRESS" (TO QOUTE THAT FUCKING RETARD HEGSETH).
 PATHETIC.
 YOU ARE ALL PATHETIC LOSERS.
 GO CRY FUCKING LOSERS.

 I guess that chapter VII sufficiently explains the link to number field sieve.
 I'll go ahead and start implementing the final algorithm in code.
 I tried to find a numerical example by hand by it's too hard.
 I need atleast some code thats going to calculate quadratic and linear coefficients for a factor base.
 I'm working hard now to finish all of it ASAP.
 I see how it works now.
 It's basically number field sieve with reducable polynomials I guess.
 Hmm.
 I need to push hard now.
 The clock is ticking now.
 All the info is there... if I don't finish it someone else will.
 I rather it be me after spending 2.5 years on it.

+Alright..... let me start working on that code now.... the final version...

 -----------------------------------------------